RashikShahjahan/translate-service/README.md

 - `http://127.0.0.1:8000/redoc`

 ## Todos
-Add english to bengali
+Add chunking
-Add options for using API for translation and local model for ocr Batch inference
+Batch inference
 Scheduling
+options for using API for translation and local model for ocr english to bengali